glinuz/db2_exporter/README.md

 ```

 ## Zabbix template
-In our case,it is worked with Prometheus or Zabbix.
+In our case,it is worked with Prometheus and Zabbix.
 Import db2export_zabbix_templates.xml, and define Host macro {$URL} endpoint,e.g. http://localhost:9161/metrics

 ## Howto custerm metric